Skip to content

 Running Interactive Jobs

-Interactive nodes are suitable for routine tasks.
+Interactive nodes are suitable for routine tasks and debugging.
 To start an interactive node, type "sinteractive" at the command line "$" and press Enter/Return on your keyboard.

 $ sinteractive